-So the fall semester began, and I got together with Krista at a college coffee house event.
+So the fall semester began, and I got together with Krista at a college coffeehouse event.
 There she was telling me how much of a crush she had on Mihai, one of the guy’s I met in the late summer with her.
 She told a story of how they went on a couple of dates, and at the end of the last he kissed her.
 She described how he was a great kisser, and how amazingly intelligent and interesting he was.
 I felt good for her because she seemed to beam with happiness.
-She definitely had a strong crush on him.

-Again Krista and the same crew of friends and I met for various events, but they slowed down a bit since she became pretty busy in her Biology lab.
+Again, Krista and the same crew of friends and I met for various events, but the get togethers slowed down a bit when she became busy in her Biology lab.
 Despite, we did have a meeting set eventually, but she backed out at the last minute.
 Mihai said he’d still be “there” anyway.
 I went to the event and met up with him.
 I thought he was a cool guy, too, so was happy to see him.

 As the hypomania increased, my behavior became a bit elated.
 Sometimes elated people with hypomania/mania become a bit extra attractive to the people around them, and them to the hypomanic person.
 Perhaps I was particularly creative sounding, vibrant physically, and extra alluring?
 I guess.
 With hypomania, I also become quite flirtatious.
 Definitely not an exaggeration!
 I have to be honest, as Krista clocked more and more time in the Biology lab, Mihai and I clocked time together.
 With my hypomania, I just didn’t care that he was her love interest.
 It’s a shame that impulsivity took over.
 Though Mihai never had bipolar disorder, he seemingly didn’t care about being “unfaithful” to Krista either.